nilsberglund-orleans/YouTube-simulations/Parameters_July23.md

 #define MANDELLEVEL 1000    /* iteration level for Mandelbrot set */
 #define MANDELLIMIT 10.0    /* limit value for approximation of Mandelbrot set */
 #define FOCI 1              /* set to 1 to draw focal points of ellipse */
-// #define NGRIDX 140           /* number of grid point for grid of disks */
-// #define NGRIDY 70           /* number of grid point for grid of disks */
 #define NGRIDX 128           /* number of grid point for grid of disks */
 #define NGRIDY 64           /* number of grid point for grid of disks */
 #define EHRENFEST_RADIUS 0.9    /* radius of container for Ehrenfest urn configuration */